-There are a lot of ways to distribute music and video over the web and it's often difficult to figure out which features (and service plans) are important for you, the content publisher, to consider.
+There are a lot of ways to distribute music and video over the web, and it's often difficult to figure out which features (and service plans) are essential for you too, the content publisher, to consider.
 This confusion often content managers to make a choice based on brand or perception –which isn't very scientific.
-Therefore, he's my cheatsheet on how to evaluate the dozens of streaming services who want to help you distribute your content.
+Therefore, he's my cheat sheet on how to evaluate the dozens of streaming services that want to help you distribute your content.

-Another example of a metered service can be seen on your cable-internet bill and it's called bandwidth.
+Another example of a metered service is your cable-internet bill, and it's called bandwidth.
 Bandwidth is often sold as a data plan package such as 300mb/second or 1GB/second.
-Bandwidth doesn't focus on a data cap, instead it focuses on volume of data you consume.
+Bandwidth doesn't focus on a data cap; instead, it focuses on the volume of data you consume.

 Yet another example of a metered service is the cost of your physical cable modem.
 If you spend $10/mo to rent a wifi modem, then you're paying for a mount.
 If you spend another $5/mo to allow your family to connect from 5 devices to 10 devices on that same modem, then you're paying for tethering.

-- Bandwidth is the potential amount of data you can send to your users at once.
-Another worth you may hear is throughput which isn't the potential amount of data but the actual amount of data you can send at once.
+Bandwidth is the potential amount of data you can send to your users at once.
+Another word you may hear is throughput, which is the actual amount of data you can send at once.
 Often, the higher the throughput, the higher the cost.

-- Mounts are the number of access points you provide users who may want to connect to your service.
-Mount points are often organized by a theme such as "region" or "stream quality".
-Mounts are often charged on a monthly basis.
+Mounts are the number of access points you provide users who may want to connect to your service.
+Mount points are often organized by a theme such as "region" or "stream quality."
+Mounts are charged every month.

 Endpoint is the URLs you use to offer access to your data.
 For example, http://cnd.domain.com/64bit_music.mp3 is one endpoint that provides 64kbps of music and http://cnd.domain.com/128bit_music.mp3 offers a 128kbps of music.
 Each endpoint is often billed by the volume of requests.